Journal

 Yarden Levi Nissan

-Yarden joined Frontiers in early 2022, eager to spread all the incredible knowledge Frontiers for Young Minds has to offer to as many people as possible, on social media and other channels.
-Languages and life science were always her passion, so between Mandarin studies and a Masters in English translation she was actively sharing the wonders of nature and the environment with youths, in scientific and educational meetups.
-Oh, and she thinks chameleons are the coolest.
+Yarden joined Frontiers in early 2022, eager to spread all the incredible knowledge FYM offers to as many people as possible, on social media and other channels.
+Between Mandarin studies and a Masters in English translation she was actively sharing fascinating knowledge with young people, in scientific and educational meetups.
+She thinks chameleons are the coolest.

 Production Team